dkmullen/quickref/ng5.md

 The page you first see is the application shell.
 The shell is controlled by an Angular component named `AppComponent`.

-The app.component files control the project. `app.module.ts` directs traffic for the app, and needs to know what to import, etc. App-wide styles go in `app.component.css`, for example.
+The app.component files control the project. `app.module.ts` directs traffic for the app, and needs to know what to import, etc. App-wide styles go in `app.component.css`, for example, but **global styles** go in src/styles.css

 Instantiate a new class (ie hero.ts) at the top-level of /app